Pathobiology Courses

 Service-based learning of veterinary anatomic pathology through gross and histologic evaluation of necropsy and biopsy case material by direct review with faculty pathologists.

-PVS 5394.
+PATH 5394.
 Veterinary Pathology Seminar

 2.00 credits.
 May be repeated for a total of 12 credits.
-Prerequisites: None.

 Grading Basis: Graded